Aramisraiola/Mrk421_JetSet_fit/README.md

 # Mrk421_JetSet_fit
-This is a list of 4 fits for some SED  four selected epochs, uing the data from Swift-UVOT, Swift-XRT, NuSTAR, Fermi-LAT, MAGIC, and VERITAS.
+These four selected epochs SED fits of the blazar Markarian 421 were prepared using the data from Swift-UVOT, Swift-XRT, NuSTAR, Fermi-LAT, MAGIC, and VERITAS.
+The fits are made as a comparison to the study effectuated in the paper:
+<i>Baloković et al., Multiwavelength study of quiescent states of Mrk 421 with unprecedented hard X-ray coverage provided by NuSTAR in 2013,
+The Astrophysical Journal (2016)<i>

 JetSet framework is used in order to procede fitting the data.